harlan-zw/harlanzw.com/content/blog/nuxt-3-migration-cheatsheet.md

 #### @nuxtjs/proxy

-This feature is coming to nitro route rules, you can track it here: https://github.com/unjs/nitro/issues/113.
+This feature is coming to nitro route rules.
+You can track it here: https://github.com/unjs/nitro/issues/113.

 In the meantime, you can use the [nuxt-alt/proxy](https://github.com/nuxt-alt/proxy) module.